mig-elgt/osrm-kubernetes/README.md

 # OSRM Kubernetes

 OSRM Kubernetes is a Helm Chart to Deploy OSRM Server using car profile as default.
 The Dockerfile specification in this project uses the [OSRM Fetcher](https://github.com/mig-elgt/osrm-fetcher) image.
-Before to run OSRM Server, fetcher binary will be exec to fetch the OSRM Files from Google Storage.
+Before to run OSRM Server, fetcher binary will get OSRM Files from Google Storage.
 OSRM Server needs these files in order to run the server.
-Take a look the [OSRM Project](https://github.com/Project-OSRM/osrm-backend/wiki) doc.
+Take a look the [OSRM Project](https://github.com/Project-OSRM/osrm-backend/wiki) for more details.

 ![Kubernetes](./osrm.png)